lachinov/brats2019/README.md

 ## Pre-trained model
 Download checkpoint with the following [link](https://drive.google.com/file/d/1YX5B3fV_g7eDMIr2Ow5cN0CGNNIYn4Y0/view?usp=sharing), where the model has the name `brain-tumor-segmentation-0002`.
+You can also download [onnx version](https://drive.google.com/file/d/1NhH51NgKJKhu0Bax_IKQ_Byvoe2bItPX/view?usp=sharing) for cpu inference with [OpenVino](https://software.intel.com/en-us/openvino-toolkit).
+The onnx model has a few modifications to match ONNX and OpenVino standards:
+* It takes image of size `128x128x128` as an input
+* It uses nearest neighbour upsampling instead of trilinear one
+* It includes group norm operation from OpenVino

 ## How to perform prediction
 1. Download BraTS data